anoma/nspec/docs/architecture-2/ordering/execution/shard/index.md

 no more read transactions send to the execution engine.
 Occasionally, `heardAllReads` should be updated with later timestamps.
-Each Shard must keep track of `heardAllReads` on each key's multi-version timeline, so it can garbage collect old values.
+Each Shard must keep track of `heardAllReads` on each key's multi-version timeline, so it can garbage-collect old values.

 ![Execute with partial order (see web version for animation)](execute_before_consensus_animated.svg)